 According to John 1:1-3, Jesus existed from the beginning.
 From the beginning, Jesus was with God, and Jesus was God.
 Here, the Bible establishes the inseparable nature of Jesus and the God of the universe.
 Jesus claimed to be God and showed His power as God.
 When He proved His deity by rising from the grave, He made it possible for us to have forgiveness from sin and a renewed relationship with God.

 Acts 10:38 “God anointed Jesus of Nazareth with the Holy Spirit and power, and how he went around doing good and healing all who were under the power of the devil, because God was with him”.

-Jesus came to earth because he loves us.
-The bibles tells us and we can confirm, that we have all sinned and come short of Gods glorious standards.
+Jesus came to earth because He loves us.
+The Bible tells us and we can confirm, that we have all sinned and come short of Gods glorious standards.
 So we by ourselves cannot make our way back to a relationship with our creator God.